emissary-ingress/emissary/reference/mappings.md

 Please note that you must use the internal HTTP/2 request header names in `rate_limits` rules.
 For example:
 - the `host` header should be specified as the `:authority` header; and
 - the `method` header should be specified as the `:method` header.

-####  <a name="using-shadow"></a> Using `shadow`

-A mapping that specifies a true value for the `shadow` attribute will cause traffic to the mapped resource to be split.
-One copy proceeds as if the `shadow`ing `Mapping` was not present: the request is handed onward per the `service`(s) defined by the non-`shadow` `Mapping`s, and the reply from whichever `service` is picked is handed back to the client.

-The second copy is handed to the `service` defined by the `Mapping` with `shadow` set.
-Any reply from this `service` is ignored, rather than being handed back to the client.

-Only one `shadow` can be specified at present.
-If you attempt to define multiple `shadow`s, Ambassador will indicate an error in the diagnostic service, and only one `shadow` will be used.

 #### <a name="using-envoy-override"></a> Using `envoy_override`